The most affordable and flexible video transfer service in the UK.

 We usually provide DV-AVI files of 13GB per hour from most video formats.
 These are much higher quality than the compressed files you would get from a cheap video to USB converter gadget, and are much better suited to editing.
 In the case of minidv and Digital8 tapes, these DV-AVI files are a pure lossless copy from teh digital tape contents which even retain the original time/date information which some software can access.
 Additionally I offer MPEG4 files of about 4GB per hour, ideal for playback on most modern TVs as well as portable devices, the extra cost for these smaller files is very minimal.
 Some professional studio tapes are available as other video file formats including 10-bit YUV (huge file sizes though).

-are higher quality than DVDs, easier to edit, share and back up, so a
+higher quality than DVDs, easier to edit, share and back up, so a better

-better format for future generations.
-Assuming at least 10 hours,
+format for future generations.
+Assuming at least 10 hours, the cost

 £7 per hour for miniDV (miniDV/DVCAM and Digital8 are a pure digital lossless transfer, retaining the original time/date data, which some video editing software can access)